Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 • Total Timeline: 8 years (4-year Bachelor's + 4-year Dental School).

 • Key Training: Comprehensive training in all areas of oral health (restorative, periodontics, endodontics, prosthodontics, etc.).
-May complete a 1-year General Practice Residency (GPR) or Advanced Education in General Dentistry (AEGD) for enhanced skills.
+May complete a 1-year General Practice Residency (GPR) or Advanced Education in General Dentistry (AEGD) for expanded clinical skills.

 • Average Dental School Debt (2026): $300,000 - $500,000+ (private schools on the high end).

-• Licensing: Must pass National Board Dental Examinations and a state/regional clinical exam.
+• Licensing: Requires passing National Board Dental Examinations and a state/regional clinical exam.

 2. Orthodontist